aws/aws-connected-device-framework/source/packages/services/bulkcerts/README.md

 ### [Optional] Creating certificates with ACMPCA
-Customers who need addition security can use Private CAs in AWS Certificate Manager (ACMPCA) to manage the generation of their device certificates.
+Customers who need additional security can use Private CAs in AWS Certificate Manager (ACMPCA) to manage the generation of their device certificates.
+Additional resources can be found [here](https://docs.aws.amazon.com/acm-pca/latest/userguide/PcaWelcome.html).

 #### 1/ Create a private CA in AWS ACM
-if you need to create a private CA, refer to [][https://docs.aws.amazon.com/acm-pca/latest/userguide/PcaPlanning.html] Once you have created your private CA go to the next step and use its arn as value for the supplier.
+if you need to create a private CA, refer to [PCA Planning Documentation](https://docs.aws.amazon.com/acm-pca/latest/userguide/PcaPlanning.html).
+Once you have created your private CA go to the next step and use its arn as value for the supplier.

-### Define which CA's are to be used per supplier alias
+### Define which CAs are to be used per supplier alias

 As you will see from the walkthrough below, an alias (`supplierId`) is required as part of the REST API call to create device certificates.
-Behind the scenes this alias is mapped to specific CA's to use to sign the device certificates.
+Behind the scenes this alias is mapped to specific CAs to use to sign the device certificates.
 This mapping needs to be defined before device certificates can be created for a specific supplier.

 The alias to CA ID is defined in the application configuration at time of deployment.
 If this mapping needs to change post deployment, then the application configuration should be updated followed by a redeployment.
-The following is an excerpt of a sample application configuration where aliases `supplier1` and `supplier2` are mapped to different custom CA's, `supplier3` is mapped to the Amazon Root CA and `supplier4` is mapped to the ACMPCA:
+The following is an excerpt of a sample application configuration where aliases `supplier1` and `supplier2` are mapped to different custom CAs, `supplier3` is mapped to the Amazon Root CA and `supplier4` is mapped to the ACMPCA:

 ```json
 {